tgip-work/gitlab-runner/README.md

     > **If you don't need SSH login you can ignore both AWS key pair name and CIDR.**
 - The Gitlab server URL the runner should connect to.
 Defaults to https://gitlab.com.
 > If you are connecting to your organization's Gitlab Enterprise server use that Gitlab's URL.
-Make sure your runner host is allowed to connect to that server.
-Talk to your Gitlab enterprise system administration before you deploy this template.
+Make sure your runner host will be allowed to connect to that server and will not get blocked by e.g. firewall settings.
+In doubt, verify with your Gitlab enterprise system administrator before you deploy this template.
 - The Gitlab project registration token to connect the runner to the project.
   From your Gitlab project navigate to *Settings -> CI/CD -> Runner settings -> Registration token* under Specific runners.
   > <a href="https://docs.gitlab.com/ee/ci/runners/#registering-a-specific-runner-with-a-project-registration-token" target="_blank">Read more about registering runners here.</a>